 Maylings Farm and Miller Drive

 The original Maylings Farm was at the junction of Maylings Farm Road and Miller Drive, near the Jolly Miller pub.
 The open fields were used to store cattle which would be taken to the market.
+A circus was held here in 1954.

 Buildings which existed before it was all filled in included East Glory Cottage at the exit to Highlands Road, Maylings House and Maylings Cottage in the north-west corner, Maylands to the north, and the large Uplands property in the north-east corner which became a nursery and then a carehome.
 There was a driveway broadly following Maylings Farm Road, with Brickfield Cottage half-way along.